This site requires a more recent version of Adobe Flash Player to function properly.

-This division supplies components used in the above mentioned products to Samsung itself as well as other manufacturers.
+This division produces electronic components that are used by Samsung and are also sold to third parties.
 It comprises of two business segments - Semiconductors and Display Panels.
 Semiconductors include DRAM and NAND flash memory chips, system large scale integrated circuit (LSI) products, application processors and image sensors.
-Displays include liquid crystal display (LCD) displays used for TVs, monitors, notebooks, personal computers (PCs) and others.
+Displays include LCD displays and OLED displays used for TVs, notebooks, smartphones and other products.

 In our model, we divide Samsung's business into the four different business segments as shown in the Trefis visualization for Samsung's value.

 We estimate that Samsung's telecom and semiconductor divisions are the most valuable businesses for the company, accounting for nearly 55% of the company's total value.

 Telecom (Mobile Phones)

-Telecom is the most valuable segment for Samsung and accounts for close 40% the company's valuation, according to our estimates.
-The huge size of the mobile phone market, the higher replacement rate of mobile devices as well as the greater margins of this business makes the telecom division the firm's most valuable division.
+Telecom is the most valuable segment for Samsung and accounts for close to 30% the company's valuation, per our estimates.
+The large size of the mobile phone market, the higher replacement rate of mobile devices as well as the reasonably high margins that the business commands makes the telecom division the firm's most valuable division.